telerik/kendo-ui-core/docs-aspnet-mvc/helpers/menu/overview.md

         )
 ```

-### Handle Select of a Menu Item
+### By Single Menu Items

-The example below demonstrates how to subscribe to the select of a single menu item.
+The following example demonstrates how to subscribe to the `select` event of a single Menu item.

 ###### Example